After Home Inspection, We Want Out of the Purchase. Can We Get Earnest Money Back?

 If your contract contains an inspection contingency and the applicable deadline hasn't passed, the seller should return your earnest money deposit.

 It's disappointing to find out that what you thought was your dream house is actually a potential nightmare.
 However, this is actually the whole point of the home inspection.
-Most of the time, the purchase contract will allow you an "out" if, after completing your home inspection, you decide the house just isn't right for you.
+Most of the time, the purchase contract will contain an inspection contingency, which allows you an "out" if, after completing your home inspection, you decide the house just isn't right for you.

 One of the best things about the home inspection contingency in a purchase contract is that, in most contracts, it is a highly subjective contingency.
 In other words, the buyer most likely has the option to back out of the contract prior to the inspection deadline for nearly any reason: the house smells funny, it turns out that there isn't a sprinkler system, or the buyer just feels the house has bad juju.

 This might not be the case with all purchase contracts, so read yours carefully.
 But if you are using a state-approved form for the purchase, you will in all likelihood be able to back out of the contract before the inspection deadline for a wide range of reasons.
 After all, before putting in an offer, most buyers only see the house once or twice.
-The inspection contingency allows the buyer to be more circumspect and get more of a feel for the house before entirely committing to the tune of the earnest money.
+The inspection contingency allows buyers to be more circumspect and get more of a feel for the house before entirely committing.

 Talk to a Lawyer